trane-project/trane-music/courses/major_pentatonic_scale/lesson_B/exercise_1/back.md

-The note in degree number 1 of the B major pentatonic scale is B.
+The note in degree number 1 of the B Major Pentatonic scale is B.